 Your best strategy to take after you’ve just found your mugshot online is to know what you are up against.
 Because you do have rights.
 Arrest records have always been a matter of public knowledge.
 Anyone can contact the local police station to get some information, or you can go to the courts.
 Therefore, this is where the trickiness lies, because it is not acceptable for someone to discriminate against you, and certainly not based on incomplete information.

-Due to this, many people agree that something needs to be done, which is why many people file lawsuits against mug shot websites.
+Due to this, many people agree that something needs to be done, which is why many people file lawsuits against a mug shot websites.

 The lawsuit that we file in Ohio challenges these websites on the grounds of publicity rights.
 That’s like a copyright or patent that an individual owns.
 Hundreds of stories exist on lawsuits from people who are totally free of all crimes.
 The frustration is that their mugshots are still present on these websites.
 It’s not right.